Stem cell therapy discovery brings lung disease treatment closer

 New treatment for fatal lung disease idiopathic pulmonary fibrosis

-“Understanding the criteria for suitable placental cell donors takes us one step closer towards approval for a complex stem cell therapy which is being tested in clinical trials for lung and liver disease, stroke and Crohn’s disease,” said lead author A/Prof Rebecca Lim, Amnion Cell Biology Research Group Head at Hudson Institute.
+“Understanding the criteria for suitable placental cell donors takes us one step closer towards approval for a complex stem cell therapy which is being tested in clinical trials for lung disease and liver disease, stroke and Crohn’s disease,” said lead author A/Prof Rebecca Lim, Amnion Cell Biology Research Group Head at Hudson Institute.

 What is idiopathic pulmonary fibrosis?